GreenhouseDAO/Carbon-Token-WP/README.md

 Providing expertise on new solutions concerning Greenhouse DAOs and DAPPs on the general USN sharing network and the Ethereum computer.
 In the future, taking part in the development of research on the effects of GEC.
 These studies will be/ would be helpful in estimating costs of gas emission.

-I hope that the proposal of Greenhouse DAO will meet with great interest, I would like to invite you to discuss and initiate investment in Carbon Token within USN and EC .
+I hope that the proposal of Greenhouse DAO will meet with great interest, I would like to invite you to discuss and initiate investment in Carbon Token within USN and EC.

 Maciej Pomin